sdclibbery/bmt/README.md

-x Indicate ACTUAL pnl side for each position, using mid-spread not mark price x Use HSL for indicator colour x Logging to file
+x Indicate ACTUAL pnl side for each position, using mid-spread not mark price x Use HSL for indicator colour x Logging to file x Limit stops no use: switch to market x Fix order fetch
+* Can marketify order
+* Update orders on manual trigger?
+* Can make stop loss trailing
+* Can move stoploss up/down
 * Indication of volume velocity
  * Use trade ws feed
  * Need to estimate velocity from that discrete input